 If you have a bad radiator, you won’t want to run your car.
 When your radiator is shot, you’ll notice that the temperature of your engine is spiking, and that can lead to major issues if you don’t pull over and kill the engine right away.
 Overheating can cause irreparable damage to your engine, which may mean that you’ll have to replace it to get your car running again.
 Fortunately, if you catch your vehicle overheating and pull off the road to let it cool down, it shouldn’t incur much damage.
 That’s why we urge folks to keep their eyes out for signs that their radiator is failing — we’ve listed a few of those signs below.
 And, when your radiator does fail, you can always count on your local mechanic here at Urban Autocare.
-We’re proud to serve our neighbors throughout the Denver Metro area from our auto shops in City Park West and Lakewood.
+We’re proud to serve our neighbors throughout the Denver Metro area from our auto shops in Lakewood, Littleton, and City Park West.
 Feel free to schedule service for your vehicle today!

 Signs of a Bad Radiator